Thursday, January 12, 2012

 Here's a few comments I have about the whole process.

 Doing the counter top is very labor intensive.
 You need some arm strength to sand everything down.
 For a chick, I've got some "guns" and it was a little hard for me.
-Especially sanding in tight areas and the back splash.
-I literally laid across my counter top to get good leverage to sand the back splash and it wasn't as smooth as I wanted.
-If I had an orbital sander I may have tried it (they don't recommend it).
+Especially sanding in tight areas and the backsplash.
+I literally laid across my counter top to get good leverage to sand the backsplash and it wasn't as smooth as I wanted.
+If I had an orbital sander I would have tried it (they don't recommend it).
 But after sanding by hand for seven hours I would have tried just about anything.

 I had read some comments on forums where people were complaining about the difficulty in removing the blue tape around the counter top.
 This is absolutely true.
 I have a few areas where the tape actually removed my wall paint.
-Needless to say, I am not a happy camper.
+(Base paint soaked into the blue tape)

 After applying the top coat, my counter top is darker than I expected.
 I can't imagine what the "onyx" looks like if "charcoal" is this dark.
 Don't get me wrong, it looks really nice.
 It's just darker than I expected.
 Also the top coat is a gloss.
-So if you prefer a matte finish this isn't for you.
+So if you prefer a matte finish, this may not be your cup of tea.
 Truthfully, I wish it was offered in a matte finish.
 I'm not one for shiny.
 But in a kitchen, it's hip and cool.
 Unlike me, who is lame and boring.

 Bottom line is it's hard work and it's messy.
 BUT if you're looking for an inexpensive way to update your old and dated counter tops, it is definitely worth it and best of all, you'll be proud of your accomplishment!